Blaco/Pose-Bone-Transforms/README.md

 1. Select the target armature in Pose Mode
 2. Pose Context Menu (w) > Copy Transforms From Other Armature
-3. You can change the source armature in the dialogue box that appears on the bottom left of the 3D view
+3. You can change the source armature and constraint type in the pop up dialogue box
 4. Select "Apply as Visual Transform" to directly apply the transform as a pose without creating constraints
 ## Installation
     1. Go to Edit > Preferences